Craniodiaphyseal dysplasia

 Craniodiaphyseal dysplasia (CDD), also known as lionitis, is an extremely rare autosomal recessive bone disorder that causes calcium to build up in the skull, disfiguring the facial features and reducing life expectancy.

-These calcium deposits the size of cranial foramina, and can decrease the circumference of the cervical spinal canal.
+These calcium deposits reduce the size of cranial foramina, and can decrease the circumference of the cervical spinal canal.
 In the few cases recorded, most died in childhood.

-Symptoms and Signs
+Symptoms and signs

 Symptoms and signs of the condition may include a larger or fuller-than-usual lower jaw, a noticeably long head, a wide nose—particularly between the eyes—and bulging or wider-set eyes.
 As the bones thicken and pressure increases inside the skull, additional complications can develop, such as blurry vision, eye pain, headaches, seizures, sinus pressure or pain, and difficulty breathing or hearing.